 What has really brought curcumin-rich supplements into the spotlight is the discovery of ways to enhance its absorption into the bloodstream.
 Typically, when ground turmeric is eaten there is very little increase in available curcumin in the bloodstream however a new generation of supplements has increased absorption at least a hundred fold.
 Consequently, early studies often involved injecting it directly into the bloodstream and showing powerful effects that could not then be achieved just by having a teaspoon of turmeric powder.

 Plenty of studies show it works as well as anti-inflammatory drugs, but without the side effects1.
 Like NSAIDs, it blocks the formation of the pro-inflammatory prostaglandins (PGE2), as well as leukotrienes.
 2 In fact, it turns out to be what everyone hoped drugs like Vioxx would be (a mild 5-Lox and Cox-2 inhibitor that not does not affect Cox-1).There is no evidence of any downsides, even in high doses of 8g a day.
 It also mops up nitric oxide (another inflammatory mediator) and is a powerful antioxidant.
 In addition, it has been shown to promote detoxification.
-A review of Turmeric in the Journal of Clinical Immunology states that curcumin at low doses can also enhance antibody responses.3This suggests that curcumin's reported beneficial effects in arthritis, allergies, asthma, atherosclerosis, heart disease, Alzheimer's, and cancer might be due in part to its ability to modulate the immune system and dampen down inflammation.
+A review of Turmeric in the Journal of Clinical Immunology states that curcumin at low doses can also enhance An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… responses.3This suggests that curcumin’s reported beneficial effects in arthritis, allergies, asthma, atherosclerosis, heart disease, Alzheimer’s, and cancer might be due in part to its ability to modulate the immune system and dampen down inflammation.